College Admissions & Post-High School Planning

 Juniors and their families are encouraged to schedule an appointment to meet with their school counselor second semester.
 These meetings typically include the following: reviewing the transcript, graduation requirements, and senior year course selection; developing an appropriate standardized test schedule; and discussing college and career goals.
 Knowing that college is not the immediate next step for all students, we may discuss options such as employment, the military, a gap year, or PG year.
 Juniors attend various workshops and group activities with school counselors in the spring to follow up on the post-high school planning process and tasks that would be beneficial for students to complete prior to the start of senior year.

 We offer two evening programs geared toward financial aid and financial fit in the college selection process, first in January for underclassmen followed by September of senior year at the time of filing financial aid applications.
-We hold a College Admission Testing Presentation with a local test prep agency, College Admission Panel with representatives from a variety of colleges and universities, and program for students with disabilities every year.
+We hold a College Admission Testing Presentation with a local test prep agency, two panels with admission representatives from a variety of colleges and universities, and a program for students with disabilities every year.
 We hold programs for student-athletes and visual and performing arts students as well, each in alternating years.
+Finally, we hold a career exploration webinar series called Spark Your Future! with a number of episodes each year.

 Be sure to check our calendar and resources page in addition to the pages listed to the left.